Faulkner University offers several graduate programs.

 - Youth and Family Ministry

 The Master of Arts in Biblical Studies is a 36-hour program with the option of 30 hours of coursework and a thesis or the option of 36 hours of coursework.
 With either option a comprehensive written examination and an oral examination or interview are required.
-Certain courses are offered online while others require attendance at our Montgomery campus.

 The Master of Education Degree (leading to the Alternative A Fifth Year Certificate) is a 40-hour program with 24 hours in core courses and 16 more hours being offered in content courses.
 Toward the completion of the coursework, a written comprehensive examination and an oral examination, or interview, are required.
 The content choices are the following: History, Mathematics, Biology, Physical Education, English, and Elementary Education.